 Once a PC is infected, ridding it of every scrap of malware can be extremely difficult.

-The best way to be absolutely certain that you have completely cleaned your PC of malware is to wipe your hard drive and re-install Windows from scratch.
+The best way to be absolutely certain that you have completely cleaned your PC of malware is to wipe your hard drive and reinstall Windows from scratch.

 Sometimes neither of those options are feasible however, so we have to remove the malware with a little elbow grease (and a considerable block of time).
-Here is the procedure that I recommend:

-5 – Download and install the free Sophos Virus Removal tool from this page and run it.
-This tool does a very thorough job of detecting and removing rootkits (a particularly nasty type of malware).
+When used in tandem, these tools do a very thorough job of detecting and removing rootkits (a particularly nasty type of malware).

 If you’re unsure about a process, right-click on it and click Search Online in order to find out what the process is and whether you should remove it or not.
 When you’re done, click File>Exit.

 Note: Unchecking the box beside an Autoruns entry does not remove it from the hard drive.
 It simply keeps it from loading automatically every time the system starts up.
 You can always reverse the process by running Autoruns again and rechecking the box.

-Please understand that following the 8-step procedure above is not a quick process.
+Important: Be aware that following the 8-step procedure above is not a quick process.
 In fact, if done correctly it could easily take the better part of a day.

-Bottom line: It’s extremely important that you make sure you rid your PC of every scrap of malware that happens to be on it.
-This procedure will help you do just that.
+Bottom line: It’s extremely important that you make sure you rid your PC of every scrap of malware that happens to be on it, for several important reasons.